Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 - Conservative 3% annual return: $260+ million in untaxed investment income annually

-This scale of tax-free investment income generation—equivalent to a Fortune 500 corporation’s assets—raises questions about tax treatment when these assets support organizations acknowledging “common control” with political entities.
+This scale of tax-free investment income generation—equivalent to a Fortune 500 corporation’s assets—raises questions about tax treatment when these assets support organizations acknowledging operational relationships with political entities.
 The sophisticated wealth management demonstrates institutional-scale operations: Foundation to Promote Open Society (501(c)(3)) utilizes complex offshore investment structures (QECL – Qualified Electing Company Limited) generating over $950 million in annual net investment income, while Open Society Institute (501(c)(3)) holds $4.54 billion in additional assets, all generating tax-free returns that would otherwise be subject to corporate taxation.

 Part XI: Legal Framework and Precedent Analysis